Catine ME

 Local Castine Maine Restaurants

 Nothing says good eats like a local restaurant.
-Although the restaurants in Castine Maine are limited, a few of them serve mouthwatering dishes.
-And, when you’re adventuring outside of town, a few nearby restaurants have great reviews too.
-Let’s take a look!
+Although the restaurants in Castine are limited, the few that are here serve mouthwatering dishes.

 Safe Harbor Cafe

-A food stand on the town pier, Safe Harbor Cafe (formerly The Captain’s Catch) is open seasonally, like most businesses in Castine Maine.
-They’re open for breakfast serving homemade pastries, breakfast sandwiches, and other rotating specials.
+A food stand on the town pier, Safe Harbor Cafe, is open seasonally like most businesses in the area.
+It’s open for breakfast, serving homemade pastries, breakfast sandwiches, and other rotating specials like lobster quiche.

 The Breeze & Castine Variety-Castine